 Anne Powell Arias | Director of Programs & Partnerships

-Anne Powell Arias has roots deeply embedded in youth development, starting as a volunteer at the YWCA Family Village in 1997.
+Anne Powell Arias (she/her) has roots deeply embedded in youth development, starting as a volunteer at the YWCA Family Village in 1997.
 For more than a decade, she built and managed programs and teams for organizations including the YMCA of Greater Seattle and Good Shepherd Services in New York City.
-She is passionate about working with youth of all ages from a strengths-based perspective, creating innovative school-community partnerships and programs, and developing leadership within the field of youth development and education.
-In addition to being YDEKC’s Project Manager, Anne is a leadership consultant, trainer, and coach, serving primarily non-profits and educational institutions.
+She is passionate about working with youth of all ages from a strengths-based perspective, creating innovative school-community partnerships and programs, and developing anti-racist leadership within the field of youth development and education.
 She served as a Coro Fellow in Public Affairs with the Coro New York Leadership Center and is a proud graduate of Occidental College.

 Doria Nelson (she/her) graduated from University of Washington with a Bachelor’s in International Studies in 2019.
 She previously worked in fundraising and marketing at a youth development non-profit in the Seattle area.
 She believes strongly in increasing access to the outdoors for all children and families.
 She believes that outdoor education should be available to everyone so that all families can confidently explore the beautiful nature of the Pacific Northwest and benefit from the social-emotional learning that comes with being outside.
 Doria is a Seattle Public Schools graduate.